rpPanda/EthnicityPredictor/README.md

 ```
 It will create a 'train' directory with 100 images of each ethnicity (separate folders for male and female)

+Refer to https://github.com/hardikvasa/google-images-download for more information on the image crawler

 To train the model run training.py
 ```
 python3 training.py